Basics

 • for regular weapons, this is the “default” damage.
 Beware if you treat it as the “features” armor class (since they can’t have a real armor class)!

-• for CEG trails, damage is the TTL of the projectile.
+• for CEG trails, damage is the remaining TTL of the projectile.
 So you can for example make missile trails burn out.

 Advanced

-In addition to the running value, you have an access to a buffer with 16 “slots” whither you can save values for later use.
+In addition to the running value, you have an access to a buffer with 16 “slots” to which you can save values for later use.
 Other than allowing complex math, these let you reuse a value for multiple components of a vector (across the , boundary which normally resets the running value).
 There are also some operators that involve more complex values than just addition.

 Yank (y), add (a), and multiply (x)